Reproducing this dated piece on the request of a few close friends:

 Dr. Munje narrates such diverse tales – real-life stories of human courage and conviction, frailties and failures, insecurities and inhibitions – that both enrich and endanger the medical profession in copious ways.

 Dr. Munje began his career at age 26, as the youngest civil surgeon of Alibaug near Mumbai.
 This place in the 60-70 decade was bereft of electricity to safeguard the world’s purest magnetic observatory situated in this sleepy beach town.
-Unfortunately, the global distinction came at the cost of the general public welfare and community development as the town was left groping in the dark while most of its neighboring regions basked in the glory of lights.
+Unfortunately, the global distinction came at the cost of the general public welfare and community development as the town was left groping in the dark while most of its neighboring regions basked in the glory of bright lights.

 So, Dr. Munje had to operate aided by his hunting light in a deprived district hospital equipped with 12 beds and only two medical officers.
 Needless to say, he played multiple roles in catering to diverse situations – surgeon, physician, obstetrician, gynecologist, pediatrician, ophthalmologist and even psychiatrist.
-Had Dr. Munje been in the US, his chronicles would have traveled far and wide as glittering case studies of innovation amidst abject deprivation but here he was in far-flung Alibaug, far-away from the mainstream, oblivious from the glamour of sprawling labs and spacious hospitals and yet, neck deep in the flowing stream of every-day strife that he took by its horns.
+Had Dr. Munje been known to the West, his chronicles would have traveled far and wide as glittering case studies of innovation amid abject deprivation but here he was in far-flung Alibaug, far-away from the mainstream, oblivious from the glamour of sprawling labs and spacious hospitals and yet, neck deep in the flowing stream of every-day strife that he took by its horns.
 His manifold trials and tribulations would make the best of surgeons gasp for breath.
 Let’s take a look at a few:

 • The insecure outgoing Civil Surgeon of Alibaug, the one preceding him, had the impudence to mislead unsuspecting patients with a ridiculous assertion (Dr. Munje is only an MS, I am an MBBS) and worse, once he recklessly went ahead with the draining of an abscess only to please his bloated ego.
-The abscess was a rare case of aneurysm of the Aorta and he was forewarned by Dr. Munje against the drain for the potential blood deluge it would cause (which did happen in full force)
+The abscess was a rare case of aneurysm of the Aorta and he was forewarned by Dr. Munje against the drain for the potential blood deluge it would cause (which did happen with buoyant force)

 • Dr. Munje successfully managed a surgery of acute appendicitis on a furiously swaying makeshift operating table.
 Reason?
 The patient was a notorious sea pirate and the surgery happened at gun point in a rocking boat floating in the middle of the sea.

 • On one occasion, he faced a queer request, a tempting surgical challenge, but one he downright refused for ethical reasons.
 The request was to make yet another invisible “pocket” in the inside of a person’s thighs to help smuggle diamonds.
-Dr. Munje however was all praise for the dexterity of the anonymous surgeon who had made the first pocket leaving only a thin 1-inch scar that invariably escaped the custom guys’ attention.
+Dr. Munje however was all praise for the dexterity of the anonymous surgeon who had made the first pocket leaving only a thin one-inch scar that invariably escaped the custom guys’ attention.
 Just because the surgeon was no more, the designer task had been “referred” to Dr. Munje.

 • Guided by his impressive track record of quite a few thoracotomies in the district hospital, the incredible doctor performed a phenomenal surgery for the widening of a narrow heart valve on a complex case of Mitral Stenosis, on a patient with Situs Inversus (major visceral organs mirrored from their normal position).
 In hindsight, he admits it was a risky proposition at a small place like Alibaug.
 This feat won the admiration of India’s best known cardiologist who was vacationing in Alibaug at the same time.
 He was intrigued by the blood packs in his Alibaug-bound motor launch and decided to discreetly observe the “village surgeon” in action.
 Thrilled with what he saw, he offered Dr. Munje a lifetime opportunity to join his privileged team in Mumbai.
 No doubt, Dr. Munje would have scaled new heights with specialized training in cardiovascular surgery but he decided to stay put in Alibaug.
 The glorious sense of achievement amidst all the adversity was more precious than any professional recognition.

 • Once he traveled all the way to Murud fighting rain and thunderstorm to attend to a bleeding pregnancy crisis but even before he could go about his job, the patient expired.
-For the sake of an old woman visibly frantic about the child in the womb, he decided to examine the dead body and actually felt a foetal movement.
+For the sake of an old woman visibly frantic about the child in the womb, he decided to examine the dead body and actually felt a fetal movement.
 In a miraculous development, he delivered a badly asphyxiated but revivable child through a postmortem cesarean – a girl child after seven boys – who was named after the mother and grew up into a healthy woman and mother of three children herself.

 • In one chapter titled “A dose of his own medicine” he recounts his own horrifying first-hand experience of awareness in anesthesia, having woken up in the midst of a routine operation to find him paralyzed, yet aware of every single surgical procedure from incision to retraction to dissection.
 It was only a miracle that he survived that near-death experience – akin to a blaze of spiritual enlightenment.

-There are so many such instances – unbelievable but true - but the most astonishing feature a drunken ward boy called Mr. Sandey who regularly helped the doctor with such ingenious “Eureka” remedies that would find no mention in medical journals but they worked wonders when all medical possibilities had come to a screeching halt.
+There are so many such instances – unbelievable but true - but the most astonishing feature a drunken ward boy called Mr. Sandey who regularly helped the doctor with such ingenious “Eureka” remedies that would find no mention in medical journals, but they worked wonders when all medical possibilities had come to a screeching halt.

 Here’s an account of one such Sandey solution: